 Three Period Lesson

 Use a “three period lesson” to introduce whatever it is ALWAYS.
-1-This is 2-What's this 3-Show me.

 The three period lesson's origination has been credited to several people.
 I don't know who for sure can claim the right to say they invented it.
 I am; however, sure glad someone did.
 It is the fastest way to get everybody on the same page I know of for certain.

 It's had to instruct if the students don't know what your talking about.
 Or if they aren't sure what the name of each piece is or what a term or symbol means.

 But it is powerful.
 Lets say you were presenting the manipulatives x-square, x, and unit for the first time.
 You put the three pieces out and show them them each with a short explanation for each.
 That's the "this is" portion.